OpenEx-Platform/docs/docs/deployment/installation.md

 #### Installation of dependencies

 You have to install all the needed dependencies for the main application if you would like to play breach and attack simulation scenarios.
-The example below if for Ubuntu:
+The example below is for Ubuntu:

 ```bash
 sudo apt install openjdk-22-jre